-What to expect from your home inspection!
+What to expect from your home inspection.

-So what should you expect from a TICAD Residential Home Inspection?
+What should you expect from a TICAD Residential Home Inspection?

-After the inspection is completed?
+What happens when the inspection is complete?

 When your inspector has completed the examination of your home he will immediately go over the summary of his findings with you.
 You will receive a full colour digital copy of the inspection report which describes and outlines the details from the inspection in full.
 It is advised that you read the entire contents of your report and not just the summary page.
 When you have questions, it is important that you speak with your inspector to clarify any details of the report prior to closing.